tokencard/contracts/README.md

 # The Consumer Contract Wallet

 This repository contains the Smart Contracts needed to power the TokenCard, written in Solidity, for execution in the EVM.

 The TokenCard is the world's first non-custodial VISA card, that allows people to hold their own assets, whilst being able to seemlessly move funds to a VISA debit card.

 ## Overview

 The functionality encoded in the Smart Contracts found in this repository have been designed to help users protect their tokens, by holding them within their own instance of a *Consumer Contract Wallet* which they can configure to their liking.
 The functionality within the *Consumer Contract Wallet* has been designed to limit a user's exposure to loss of tokens in the event that a user has had their Private Key compromised.

-We believe there are two major problems facing the adoptiona and use of cryptocurrecy, protection from:
+We believe there are two major problems facing the adoption and use of cryptocurrecy, protection from:
  - Users having their private key compromised and losing all of their assets
  - Users losing their private key

 This, first version, of the *Consumer Contract Wallet* protects users by limiting their exposure to theft if their private key gets compromised.
 We are working on things that will address the loss of one's private key in the future...

 Each user deploys their own instance of the *Consumer Contract Wallet* ([wallet.sol](/contracts/wallet.sol)) to the Ethereum Network which interacts with an exchange rate *oracle* ([oracle.sol](/contracts/oracle.sol)) that exists to provide exchange rates needed to secure a user's tokens.
 The individual *Consumer Contract Wallet* contracts use the [Ethereum Name Service (ENS)](https://ens.domains/) to resolve the location of the exchange rate oracle, as well as to resolve the location of the *controller* ([controller.sol](contracts/internals/controller.sol)) contract, and the *tokenwhitelist* ([tokenWhitelist.sol](contracts/internals/tokenWhitelist.sol)) contract.
 The *tokenWhitelist* is a whitelist of tokens and their exchange rates that are used to secure a user's tokens within their wallet, it also determines which tokens can be used to load the TokenCard and which are burnable by the TKN Holder Contract.
 This *controller* contract is used for administrative purposes only, rest assured this has no access to user's tokens.
 The controllers are used to perform 2FA functionality, used to help a user topup there gas when stuck, and are used to perform administrative tasks on the oracle and on the (token).

 ### High-level Architecture